This article was updated on

 This is where it gets interesting.
-Cast iron is very dense as a metal (that is why it it so darn heavy!!) and because of it various properties cast iron will hold heat for longer, it has very high volumetric heat capacity.
-It is because of this that people love cooking with steaks with skillets for example.Cast iron is not particularly good at transmitting heat (like aluminium is) but because of this heat holding property it makes for a great cooking tool.
+Cast iron is very dense as a metal (that is why its so darn heavy!!) and because of its various properties cast iron will hold heat for longer, it has very high volumetric heat capacity.
+It is because of this that people love cooking with steaks with skillets for example.Cast iron is not particularly good at transmitting heat (like aluminum is) but because of this heat holding property, it makes for a great cooking tool.

 You can read more on my post on Cast iron skillets and Griddles here.

 - Bare cast iron will need to be seasoned – Cast iron cookware will need to be seasoned.
-This takes a little bit of effort in the beginning and requires some maintenance during the life of the product ( will more likely out live you !).
-I have found that this has quickly become become part of the “cooking ritual” and is really no extra work and helps me appreciate the cooking process a little bit more.
+This takes a little bit of effort in the beginning and requires some maintenance during the life of the product (will more likely outlive you !).
+I have found that this has quickly become part of the “cooking ritual” and is really no extra work and helps me appreciate the cooking process a little bit more.

-- They are more robust- Following on fro my last point, bare cast iron is a lot more robust then the enamelled coated version.
-I should just point out at this point that if you look after either of these types( bare of enamelled) and they are of a reasonable quality you are good to go for a very long time.
+- They are more robust- Following on fro my last point, bare cast iron is a lot more robust than the enameled coated version.
+I should just point out at this point that if you look after either of these types( bare of enameled) and they are of a reasonable quality you are good to go for a very long time.

-- Are generally cheaper then enamel coated – The enamel coating will require and extra process in the manufacturing process and so make the cookware more expensive.
-To get a good enamel coating requires attention to detail and manual work in the factory which means it cost more.
+- Are generally cheaper then enamel coated – The enamel coating will require an extra process in the manufacturing process and so make the cookware more expensive.
+To get a good enamel coating requires attention to detail and manual work in the factory which means it costs more.

 - Are harder to clean and maintain – There is some maintenance when using bare cast iron while with the enamel coat you can treat this as any other cookware in terms of washing and not having to worry about drying.